South China Sea tensions surge as China lands plane on artificial island

 Foreign ministry spokeswoman Hua Chunying said at the weekend that the test flight was intended to check whether the runway met civilian aviation standards and fell “completely within China’s sovereignty”.

-Asked about McCain’s remarks on Tuesday, she said: “We hope the U.S. can take an objective and fair attitude, and not make statements that confuse the situation and are harmful to regional peace and stability,” she said.
+Leszek Buszynski, a visiting fellow at the Australian National University’s Strategic and Defence Studies Centre, said he believed military landings on the islands were now “inevitable”.

-However, military landings on the islands were now “inevitable”, said Leszek Buszynski, a visiting fellow at the Australian National University’s Strategic and Defense Studies Center.
+An air defense zone, while unlikely soon, was feasible and possible in future once China’s built up its air strength.

 “The next step will be, once they’ve tested it with several flights, they will bring down some of their fighter air power - SU-27s and SU-33’s - and they will station them there permanently.
 That’s what they’re likely to do.”